JanDostal/tul-alg2-semestral-project/README.md

 TVSeasonsTable --|> IDataTable : Implements
 TVShowsTable --|> IDataTable : Implements

-DataContextAccessor --* MoviesTable : Contains
-DataContextAccessor --* TVEpisodesTable : Contains
-DataContextAccessor --* TVSeasonsTable : Contains
-DataContextAccessor --* TVShowsTable : Contains

-MoviesTable --* DataContextAccessor : Is part of TVEpisodesTable --* DataContextAccessor : Is part of TVSeasonsTable --* DataContextAccessor : Is part of TVShowsTable --* DataContextAccessor : Is part of
+DataContextAccessor "Is part of" *--* "Contains" MoviesTable DataContextAccessor "Is part of" *--* "Contains" TVEpisodesTable DataContextAccessor "Is part of" *--* "Contains" TVSeasonsTable DataContextAccessor "Is part of" *--* "Contains" TVShowsTable

     class DataStore{
         <<Service>>